6 min read

 - W. Edwards Deming (The MIT Press: 2000), Out of the Crisis, P. 29.

 Learn more about the value of modelling for software delivery in Curiosity's "Art of Modelling" video series.
 Want to see the value of modelling in practice?
-Register for a free trial of Test Modeller to get started!
+Book a demo with a Curiosity expert today!

 4 min read